 Similarly, endoplasmic reticulum (ER) stress is commonly observed in neurodegenerative states, where accumulation of misfolded proteins disrupts cellular proteostasis62,90,91.
 This cellular strain triggers the adaptive unfolded protein response (UPR), which attempts to restore cellular homeostasis by increasing the cell’s capacity to retain misfolded proteins within the ER, remedy misfolded substrates, and trigger degradation of persistently misfolded species.
-Involved in this process are ER chaperones that we identified as increased in SWIPP1019R mutant brain including BiP (), calreticulin (), calnexin (), and the protein disulfide isomerase family members (, , ) (Extended Data Fig 3)92.
-Many of these proteins were identified in the ER protein module found to be significantly altered in MUT mouse brain (M8), supporting a network-level change in the ER stress response (Extended Data Fig 4d).
-One notable exception to this trend was endoplasmin (), which exhibited significantly decreased abundance in SWIPP1019R mutant brain (Extended Data Fig 3).
+Involved in this process are ER chaperones that we identified as increased in SWIPP1019R mutant brain including BiP (HSPA5), calreticulin (CALR), calnexin (CANX), and the protein disulfide isomerase family members (PDIA1, PDIA4, PDIA6) (Extended Data Fig 3)92.
+Many of these proteins were identified in the ER protein module found to be significantly altered in MUT mouse brain (M83), supporting a network-level change in the ER stress response (Extended Data Fig 4d).
+One notable exception to this trend was endoplasmin (HSP90B1, M136), which exhibited significantly decreased abundance in SWIPP1019R mutant brain (Extended Data Fig 3).
 This is surprising given that endoplasmin has been shown to coordinate with BiP in protein folding93, however it may highlight a possible compensatory mechanism.
 Additionally, prolonged UPR can stimulate autophagic pathways in neurons, where misfolded substrates are delivered to the lysosome for degradation91.
 These data highlight a relationship between ER and endo-lysosomal disturbances as an exciting avenue for future research.